jackpal/Android-Terminal-Emulator/docs/Building.md

 ----------------------------------

   1. Open a command line shell window and navigate to the main TEA directory.

-  2. Define the environment variable ANDROID_SDK_ROOT to point to the root of your Android SDK installation.
-  3. Build
+  2. Build

       $ ./tools/build-debug

-  4. Copy the built executable to a device:
+  3. Copy the built executable to a device:

       $ ./tools/push-and-run-debug